Engee documentation

 CyclicPrefix — length of the cyclic prefix

-Length of cyclic prefix.
-Options to select:
+The length of the cyclic prefix.
+Options to choose from:

 Dependencies